 "He was really lucky: the dynamic of the incident was really violent.
 We were immediately reassured when we saw him coming out of the car on his own".

-Michael had just got into the ambulance when he was joined by his brother: Ralf, observing the state of the F2001, did not hesitate to park down his Williams car.
-Immediately, he climbed out of it to check on his brother’s conditions.
-Riccardo Tombini, working for the Croce Rossa of Lecco, provided first aid to the Ferrari driver, tells:
+Michael had just got into the ambulance when he was joined by Ralf, who climbed out of the FW23 car to check on his brother’s physical conditions.
+Riccardo Tombini works for the Croce Rossa of Lecco and provided first aid to the Ferrari driver:

 "They reunited here, on board of the ambulance.
 Michael, looking at the way he was waving his movements, was explaining the dynamics of the incident to Ralf.
 He was not particularly scared; we immediately tested his blood pressure and the values were within the norm.
 He only asked to nap for five minutes before returning to the pits.
 The doctors then came to check on him and was advised to follow them to the medical centre".